 Offshoring is defined as the shifting of business activities in a country other than the home country where the resources can be cheaply available to the enterprise which will ultimately reduce the company’s overall cost.
 It may mean, moving the company’s production house or service centres or the company’s routine operations, overseas.

-The company seeks to shift their business from a developed nation to a developing nation, in order to get the advantage of low labour costs, lenient laws, less government interference, cheap availability of resources, less tax rate and much more.
+The company seeks to shift their business from a developed nation to a developing nation, in order to get the advantage of low labor costs, lenient laws, less government interference, cheap availability of resources, less tax rate and much more.

 For the past few years, it has been observed that offshoring has emerged as a developmental factor for the economically unsound countries as it increases the countries Gross Domestic Product (GDP), infrastructural development and reduction in the rate of unemployment.
 Although it suffers from a number of disadvantages like language such as communication barriers etc.